 The intent is to select one 10s clip of each scene.
 This movie has been used by JVET/AG5 to generate test sequences, but only in HD resolution.
-Also, the “Meridian2” selection (car scene) leaves at cut of short length at the end.
+Also, the “Meridian2” selection (car scene) leaves a cut of short length at the end.
 A new work has been done to select 10s clips suitable for film grain viewing tests, regenerating UHD sequences from the original material.

 The goal of the selection is to get clips that are easy to watch and rate, and exercise film grain with different kinds of background: textured or smooth, with stable or changing light, at various light levels, and also where compression could be challenging and film grain could hide some artefacts (e.g. inaccurate motion on subtle details hidden by smoke, or block/banding/erratic motion on smooth gradations).